Waffle1434/Blender-UE4-Importer/README.md

 | 4.27 | ✔️ | ✔️ | ⚠️ | ✔️ | ✔️ | ❌ | ❌ |
 | 5 | ❓ | ❓ | ❓ | ❓ | ❓ | ❌ | ❌ |

+## Known Issues
-Most testing has been performed on Unreal Engine 4.27 using free assets from the asset store.
+- Most testing has been performed on Unreal Engine 4.27 using free assets from the asset store.
 Unreal Engine 5 *might* work but its completely untested.
 If something isn't importing, I may be able to support it if you send a copy.

-Due to their complexity, materials are the most likely to fail to import.
+- Due to their complexity, materials are the most likely to fail to import.
 The importer will attempt to power through, but nodes may be missing or materials left unassigned.
+- Skeletal meshes import as rigid meshes.
+I am *this* close to having skinning working, but I haven't figured out how to correctly correspond the vertex groups from the uasset.
+- BSP and terrain is MIA, I may support this if requested enough.

 ## UMap Support
 | Element | Support | Notes |